 Rain Can’t Water Down a Strong Love

-Getting Ready at Old San Juan Airbnb for The Elopement +
+Getting Ready at Old San Juan Airbnb for the Elopement

-Our day started at an Airbnb on Calle San Sebastian, at the heart of Old San Juan, where Vanessa and Michael were getting ready at two different rooms of the property.
 I cycled around the rooms, capturing details, moments and waiting for the bride and groom to be ready for their first look session.
 We were originally looking forward to capturing their first look in the cobblestone streets of the old town, but it was too stormy for that.
-We opened up a room so the couple could have this moment together before moving to the ceremony location.
-It was a very emotional moment in which the couple exchanged gifts and encouraging words.

-Elopement At Cinema Bar 1950 at Cuartel de Ballaja
+Rainy Day Elopement at Cuartel de Ballaja

-It wasn't so much the rain, but the unexpected wind, the thing that threw our itinerary out of whack.
-The original plan to elope at El Morro Fortress was voted down by the couple, who would be hosting some elderly guests and it would be a bit cruel to have them stand under the rain and wind.
-Luckily enough, their planner Merilyn had already set up a plan B at their reception venue, Cinema Bar 1950, which is an independent movie theater, that also hosts live shows, and has a great restaurant with amazing food and drinks.
-It is located inside Cuartel de Ballajá, built originally as a military barracks for the Spanish army on the 17th Century, but is currently known as a cultural and museum landmark.
+Luckily enough, their planner Merilyn had already set up a plan B at their reception venue, the late Cinema Bar 1950, which was an independent movie theater and restaurant.
+It was located inside Cuartel de Ballajá, built originally as a military barracks for the Spanish army on the 17th Century, but is currently known as a cultural landmark and event venue.

 When planning an outdoor wedding or elopement it is important to create a rainy day contingency plan you feel comfortable with.
 We can't control the weather, but we can control how we react to it, and choosing to enjoy the wedding day, no matter what.